 Headquartered in Orange, Connecticut, The United Illuminating Company (UI) handles electricity transmission and distribution for the Bridgeport and New Haven areas of the Connecticut shoreline along Long Island Sound.
 UI is a subsidiary of Avangrid (NYSE: AGR) and is the smaller of Connecticut’s two electric utilities.

-Looking for information on how to shop for cheap CT energy rates for your home or business in United Illuminating?
+Looking for information on how to shop for cheap CT electricity rates for your home or business in United Illuminating?
 ElectricityPlans.com has you covered.
 Enter your zip code to shop for an alternative competitive supplier in your area.

 United Illuminating CT History